-The Cardiac Arrest Management/AED Skills Examiner can be a Nationally Registered or State licensed EMT or higher.
+The Cardiac Arrest Management/AED Skills Examiner can be a Nationally Registered or State licensed EMR/EMT or higher.
 A nurse, physician, or other appropriately trained allied health provider who is familiar with the out-of- hospital care protocols for management of an adult patient in cardiac arrest may also serve as an examiner for this skill.
-At a minimum, the examiner should have ample experience in providing patient care at the EMT level and be certified to perform CPR and use an AED.
-The Skills Examiner should hold current credentials equivalent to the American Heart Association's BLS Instructor for Healthcare Providers.
+At a minimum, the examiner should have ample experience in providing patient care at the EMR/EMT level and be certified to perform CPR and use an AED.